vykuang/nba-stats-streamlit/README.md

 Streamlit will require:

-- Trained model, perhaps in `pickle` form
+- Trained model retrieved from mlflow registry
 - `leaguedash` data for all the seasons
   - Do we pre-download everything first?
 Have that be part of the initialization?
   - Doesn't make much sense to request it ad-hoc for every request